ogennaesimai/ogenna.github.io/Review_of_SEDRo_A_Simulated_Environment_for_Developmental_Robotics_Pothula_et_al.md

 Thirdly, for Fig. 4, due to the use of red and green colors side by side, this figure would be difficult to be seen and understood by individuals who have red-green color blindness.

+Fourthly, sensory input for SEDRo is comprised of touch, vision, acceleration, gravity, and proprioceptors.
+Nevertheless, there is evidence that suggests that unborn babies may be able to hear.
+Therefore, omitting sound in sensory input may omit a potentially important part of learning that occurs in the human fetus thereby limiting the learning of the SEDRo model.

 ### Suggestions For Improvement
 Firstly, for improvement of the paper, I would explore extending the age of the agent beyond 12 months.